 From time to time, the College appoints a number of non-stipendiary Scholars, Writers or Poets in Residence.
 These scholars, often holding academic posts within the University and tutorial posts within the College, usually reside in College.

-The College also appoints Visiting Fellows, who generally are resident in College during a sabbatical from another university.
+The College may also appoint Visiting Fellows, who generally are resident in College during a sabbatical from another university.